Spring semester admission deadline: October 15th

 • You may find step by step instructions for applying to UNT here.

-• International MA/MS and GAC Applicants:
+• International MS and GAC Applicants:

 • Apply to UNT